One of the earliest known Zimbabwe Traditions is the use of Totems

 The Matabele people are renowned for their artistic talent.
 The women of the Matabele society are often the ones who carry on the African traditions and are the main developers of the wall art of their home.

 Painting is passed down from generation to generation by the mothers and a well painted home indicates that the female of the household is a good wife and mother.
 The woman of the house is responsible for the painting of the outside gates, front walls, sidewalls, and the interior of the home.

-The paintings portray values, emotions, marriage and personal prayers but sacred expression has never been portrayed in the paintings, as rituals and religions have never been a part of the Matebele house paintings.
+The paintings portray values, emotions, marriage and personal prayers but sacred expression has never been portrayed in the paintings, as rituals and religions have never been a part of the Matabele house paintings.

 Originally, the paintings were derived from the Matabele beadwork and the patterns were hand painted without prior layout.

-Traditionally, the beadwork consisted of primarily white beads with translucent colored beads that form a pattern.
+Traditionally, the beadwork consisted of primarily white beads with translucent coloured beads that form a pattern.

 The beads were so small that a needle could not fit through the opening, so they were sewn together with sinew, which is stiff enough to make its own point.

 Today the women use larger beads sewn together with needle and thread because the traditional method is very taxing.